Python File Handling

 - Python allows you to read, write and delete files

 - Use the function open("filename","w+") to create a file.
-The + tells the python compiler to create a file if it does not exist
+The + tells the python interpreter to open file with read and write permissions.

 - To append data to an existing file or Python print to file operation, use the command open("Filename", "a")

 - Use the read function to read the ENTIRE contents of a file

 - Use the readlines function to read the content of the file one by one.